Eman is a writer and textile engineer. She obtained her bachelor's degree in textile sciences from the Faculty of Applied Arts, Egypt.

 Wool Fiber Micro Structure

-Through microscopic examination of wool fibers, we find that they are made from protein molecules.
+Through the microscopic examination of wool fibers, we find that they are made from protein molecules.
 Keratin protein is a crystalline copolymer; the repeated units are amino acids.

 Wool fibers are also cross-linked through the disulfide bonds present in amino acids Cysteine.